KoolChain/tradebot/src/libs/binance/binance/README.md

 * Difference between HTTP 418 and 403?
 * What is a 504 exactly?
 * Is there a type of order that either entirely fill or not at all?
+  * That would be a `AON` (All Or None), and it does not seem to be available at all in the API.
 * What are filters for?
+  * They are conditions that must be met by orders to be accepted by the binance engine.
 * What is an iceberg order?
 * What is the difference between wapi (about to be decommisionned) and sapi?
 And api?